zio/zio/docs/reference/architecture/architecture-of-a-zio-application.md

 The ZIO's support for type safety is another factor that makes our code maintainable, especially when we refactor our codes we can be sure that we are not breaking anything.

+## Low Latency

+Latency is the time it takes for a request to be processed and a response to be returned.
+ZIO is designed to support low latency applications by providing various concurrency and parallelism tools such as `ZIO.foreachPar`, `Fiber`, `Promise`, `Ref`, `Queue`, etc. To learn more about concurrency and parallelism in ZIO, please refer to the [concurrency](../concurrency/index.md) section.

 ----------

 1. API Design Patterns